 Hillary’s leaks scandal reminds me of a joke recited by Soviet dictator Nikita Khrushchev, perhaps the only joke told in 70 years of Communist misrule.
 The party boss said a man was arrested outside the Kremlin for yelling: “Khrushchev is a fool.”
-Nikita Sergeyevich told western reporters the unfortunate Soviet citizen got a “fiver”—one year for insulting the party chairman and four for revealing a state secret.
+Nikita Sergeyevich told western reporters the unfortunate Soviet citizen got a “fiver”—one year for insulting the party chairman and

 Now, Secretary Clinton says it’s America’s urgent priority to approve the Strategic Arms Reduction Treaty (START) with Russia.
 She wants this Lame Duck Senate to ram the thing through.